daskruegge/hashmark/README.md

 cat file.js | ./bin/hashmark -l 4 -d md5 'dist/{hash}.js' # Writes to dist/cbd8.js
 > Computed hash: cbd8
 >
+cat file.js | ./bin/hashmark -l 4 -d md5 -o 'dist/' '{hash}.js' # Also writes to dist/cbd8.js but only writes cbd8.js as value to the asset map
+> Computed hash: cbd8
+>
 ```

 It is useful to use globs — meaning you can read in many files and it will output